rygar08/abp/docs/en/Tutorials/Part-1.md

 ![Open Package Manager Console](images/bookstore-open-package-manager-console.png)

-Select the `Acme.BookStore.EntityFrameworkCore.DbMigrations` as the **default project** and execute the following command:
+In the solution select `Acme.BookStore.HttpApi.Host` and set as startup project In the Package Manger Console select the `Acme.BookStore.EntityFrameworkCore.DbMigrations` as the **default project** and execute the following command:

 ```bash
 Add-Migration "Created_Book_Entity"